rgeraskin/kctouch/README.md

 - 🛡️ **Secure by Default** - No plaintext password storage in command history
 - ⚡ **Fast & Lightweight** - Single binary with minimal dependencies
 - 🎯 **Simple Interface** - Intuitive commands with helpful aliases

+You probably know that the macOS `security` command-line tool can manage Keychain items.
+But granting it access to your secrets means any application with terminal access can potentially retrieve those secrets using the `security` command without prompting for authentication.
+Kctouch addresses this by adding an intermediate layer of authentication with Touch ID, enhancing security.

 ## Requirements